 The bars are not part of the symbol.

 - You must not use the symbols

-- Symbols beginning with the characters $v are mapping symbols that relate to floating-point code.
-Arm recommends you avoid using symbols beginning with $v in your source code.
+- Symbols beginning with the characters $v are mapping symbols that relate to VFP and might be output when building for a target with VFP.
+ARM recommends you avoid using symbols beginning with $v in your source code.

 If you have to use a wider range of characters in symbols, for example, when working with compilers, use single bars to delimit the symbol name.
 For example:

 The bars are not part of the symbol.
 You cannot use bars, semicolons, or newlines within the bars.